trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

 These lines regard the MQTT (Message Queue Telemetry Transport) protocol.
 MQTT is a lightweight, publish-subscribe-based messaging protocol that is commonly used in IoT devices.
 The ``mqtt_broker`` is the IP address of the MQTT server and the ``mqtt_name`` and ``mqtt_password`` are the username and password.
-If you are not running an MQTT server, you do not need to add these to your secrets just yet.
+If you are not running an MQTT server, you do not need to add these to your secrets yet.

 Save
 ****